 I took her out for dinner one night to a Michelin-starred restaurant in Knightsbridge to see whether I could make light of the rather contrived character she embodies, try and uncover the real (no artifice) Jodie and, who knows, perhaps even click with her.
 Chance would be a fine thing; she seemed more interested to talk about Lady Gaga!

 Away from the clubs and public functions, Queen Bee leads a closely guarded life and few people actually know what she really gets up to in private.
 The mind boggles!
 She never let on about herself on social media, never expressed an opinion (apart from babbling about Madonna, her role model), let alone indulged any interaction with anyone except, surely for tactical reasons, with the odd celeb or prominent fashionista.
-Never mind courtesy, she certainly never even acknowledged by a mere Like click the fact that I regularly took the time to edit (i.e. made her look her best) and tagged her some of the portraits I took of her, as well as posting certain articles I’d written about her.
+Never mind courtesy, she certainly never acknowledged by a mere Like click the fact that I regularly took the time to edit (i.e. made her look her best) and tagged her some of my portraits of her, as well as posting certain articles I’d written about her.
 None of it ever appeared on her timeline or website, even though she subsequently admitted to my face that she actually quite liked them.
 I believe Sigmund Freud would’ve had a field day in her company.
 I’m convinced he would’ve felt inspired enough to add another classic book to his oeuvre, something along the lines of “The Theory of Machiavellianism in a Modernistic Society”.

 With Jodie at the helm, club promotion can easily resemble a military mission seemingly devised with clockwork precision.
 The word impossible simply doesn’t exist in her vocabulary and given her meteoric rise within the nightlife microcosm, you know that she has no intention of looking it up anytime soon.
 If you didn’t know her, you’d be forgiven to think she was running the gates of heaven, not a flipping club night!